gasseklopper/markus-morley-portfolio/README.md

 A sitemap is generated at `/sitemap.xml` using Qwik City.
 Route metadata is defined via a shared `buildHead()` helper to keep pages consistent.
 Individual portfolio pages are defined in `src/config/portfolio-pages.json` and included in the sitemap.
+Each portfolio entry also specifies a title and description used by the respective page.

 ## Scripts